DjPoke/Monster8/README.md

 # Monster8
- Monster8 is a Fantasy Console with an Assembler Editor
+ Monster8 is a Fantasy Console.

+ There are two programs:
+ The fantasy console itself, and an assembler editor.